allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-104/index.md

         reference gene.
     - title: Karyotype Analysis
       image: aics-0104_h251n_cl3_karyotype.png
-      caption: After cells banks were created, one vial per clone was thawed and 30 G-banded metaphase cells were karyotyped.
+      caption: After cell banks were created, one vial per clone was thawed and 30 G-banded metaphase cells were karyotyped.
 Above is the representative analysis for clone 3.
 All clones resulted in normal karyotype.
 editing_design: